adrianstando/Inverse-search-engine-for-PDF-files/README.md

 5. You can also write created index to file by clicking `Write index to file` button.
 Next time you want to search something in the same path, you can just simply load created index from file by clicking `Read index from file`.

 ![Saving and loading index](/images/saving_and_loading_index.jpg)

+## Project purpose

+It is the final project created during Java course at Data Science studies at MiNI, Warsaw University of Technology.